Désilles gate, an arch to celebrate the Independence

-It’s an Ionic arch raised by architect Mélin and decorated with sculptures by Joseph Sontgen, a German sculptor living in Nancy, who also created lots of decorations in Nancy’s churches.
+It’s an Ionic arch raised by architect Mélin and decorated with sculptures by Joseph Sontgen, a German sculptor who also created decorations in Nancy churches.

 • On the inner façade, we have medallions, which used to be king of France and Stainville’s blazons, hammered during the Revolution.

-But on this façade, the sculptor represented America’s independence: two low-reliefs show the French and their king.
-On the other side, France and America’s union with the Treaty of Versailles in 1783, who gave the independence to American people.
+But on this façade, the sculptor represented America independence: two low-reliefs showing the French people and their king.
+On the other side, France and America’s union with Treaty of Versailles in 1783.

-• At the top, a medallion flanked by Louis XIV’s portrait, carrying by the Independence allegory (a little Black child with the Victory and Glory muses).
+• At the top, a medallion with Louis XIV’s portrait, carrying by the Independence allegory (a little Black child with the Victory and Glory muses).